andyfitzsuse/osam/README.md

  *ȯsäm*  /ˈɔːsəm/ *awesome*  https://osam.app is a tiny app that may someday be handy for managing, searching, re-styling, and downloading SVG assets.

- Here's how it will work
+ Here's how it will work:

  ![app summary for users](https://raw.githubusercontent.com/andyfitz/osam/gh-pages/img/user.png)

-And for content admins
+And for content contributors / admins:

 ![app summary for admins](https://raw.githubusercontent.com/andyfitz/osam/gh-pages/img/admin.png)